tarantool/doc/doc/how-to/getting_started_db.rst

 Creating your first Tarantool database
 ======================================

-In this tutorial, th
-First, let's install Tarantool, start it, and create a database.

-You can install Tarantool and work with it locally or in Docker.
+In this tutorial, you connect to Tarantool instances using the :ref:`tt CLI <tt-installation>` utility, create a database, and establish a remote connection using the :ref:`net.box <net_box-module>` module.

 Installing Tarantool
 --------------------